St John Ambulance Cymru

-St John Ambulance Cymru (previously known as St John Cymru-Wales, officially known as The Priory for Wales of the Most Venerable Order of the Hospital of St John of Jerusalem) is a charity (registered in England and Wales) dedicated to the teaching and practice of first aid.
+St John Ambulance Cymru (previously known as St John Cymru-Wales, officially known as The Priory for Wales of the Most Venerable Order of the Hospital of St John of Jerusalem) is a charity in Wales (Cymru) dedicated to the teaching and practice of first aid.
 It is part of the Order of Saint John and operates as the Welsh branch of St John Ambulance.

 History

 The medieval Order of St John is the original inspiration of the modern Most Venerable Order of the Hospital of St John of Jerusalem.
 As part of its charitable work, the order founded three separate charities in the nineteenth century.
 One was an eye hospital in Jerusalem.
 The other two were the St John Ambulance Association (1877) and the St John Ambulance Brigade (1887) providing, respectively, first aid and nursing training, and first aid and nursing work by trained volunteers.
 The two organisations merged around a hundred years later into the single St John Ambulance organisation.

 In 1907, King Edward VII, as Sovereign Head of the order, authorised the foundation of different 'priories' of the order for different nations.
 The first to be founded was the Priory of Wales (1918), which in turn led to St John Ambulance in Wales becoming a separate organisation and charity from the English parent body.

 On 2 April 2020, St John Cymru-Wales was rebranded to St John Ambulance Cymru.